Bank of Canada seeing signs of cooling in hot housing market

-OTTAWA, June 16 (Reuters) - The Bank of Canada is starting to see signs that the country's red hot housing market is cooling down, although a return to a normality will take time, Governor Tiff Macklem said on Wednesday.
+OTTAWA (Reuters) -The Bank of Canada is starting to see signs that the country’s red hot housing market is cooling down, although a return to a normality will take time, Governor Tiff Macklem said on Wednesday.

 The sector surged in late 2020 and early 2021, with home prices escalating sharply amid investor activity and fear of missing out.
 The national average selling price fell 1.1% in May from April but was still up 38.4% from May 2020.